sedthh/BeatLearning/README.md

 # Beat Learning
-This repository is currently a work in progress.
+This repository is currently a **work in progress**.
 The goal is to have a single generative model that is capable of creating a large variety of beatmaps for any song automatically.
 Any help is appreciated (especially donation of compute for creating foundation models).

 ## Current status
 Training data generation is done.
 Model architecture is almsot finished.
 Currently working on training and evaluating the first models.